 Decision support systems at water utilities are evolving with new technology and machine learning.
-We spoke with Luis Montestruque, Vice President, Digital Solutions at Xylem, to learn how digital twins and decision intelligence are helping utilities better understand their infrastructure so they can make smarter decisions.
+Luis Montestruque, Vice President, Digital Solutions at Xylem, shares his insights on how digital twins and decision intelligence are helping utilities better understand their infrastructure so they can make smarter decisions.

 As weather becomes more unpredictable, large storms can wreak havoc on water infrastructure systems, causing overflows and flooding.
 Despite controls and wet weather facilities, storms still hit cities and water utilities in ways that older hydraulic models cannot predict.
 Today, however, there are better ways to use data to guide how systems react to storms.

 “Five years ago, artificial intelligence and machine learning started to appear as a viable technology for water utilities, and a lot has happened since then,” says Montestruque.
 “However, there haven’t been good frameworks to connect these new technologies so that utilities can benefit from their full value.”

 Montestruque compares the evolution of decision support systems in water utilities to the development of smart technology in cars.

 “Not too long ago, GPS-aided navigational systems became mainstream,” he says.
 “Nowadays, it’s almost impossible to buy a car without it.
 As a matter of fact, if you buy a mid-priced car it is very likely that it is able to steer you back into your lane if you start drifting.
 Many cars are now able to completely drive by themselves.
 This will likely become a standard feature in a few years.
 These systems fall in the category of decision support systems.”

 Decision support systems (DSS) are computerized systems that help people make decisions to achieve a certain objective.
 In some cases, they are able to do so automatically.
 DSS are useful because they are able to account for a multitude of variables and can help people achieve objectives faster and cheaper.
 They do so by using a simple framework: sense – predict – act.